Codit/practical-api-guidelines/maturity-level-two/README.md

 [SwaggerResponse((int)HttpStatusCode.OK, "Car created", typeof(CarCreatedDto))]
-[SwaggerResponse((int)HttpStatusCode.NotFound, "Car id not found")] [SwaggerResponse((int)HttpStatusCode.InternalServerError, "API is not available")] public async Task<IActionResult> CreateCar(int id)
+[SwaggerResponse((int)HttpStatusCode.NotFound, "Car id not found")] [SwaggerResponse((int)HttpStatusCode.InternalServerError, "API is not available")] public async Task<IActionResult> CreateCar([FromBody] NewCarRequest newCarRequest)
 ```

-## Error response codes
+### Error response codes
 By default error response codes in ASP.NET Core will use the application/xml or application/json content types.
-These return types will by default work well with the above mentioned way of working: if you remove the xml from the supported formats, your method will return a json content type instead.
+These return types will work well with the above mentioned way of working: if you remove the xml from the supported formats, your method will return a json content type instead.
 However, using a custom format for your response code (e.g. application/problem+json) will conflict with the use of the [Produces] attribute: the [Produces] attribute will overwrite the content type from you response and set it to application/json.